Solway Firth Spaceman: Explanation of the "spaceman"

 According to UFO book author David Clarke in 2014, the "spaceman" is most likely Templeton's wife, Annie, who was present at the time and was seen on another photograph taken that day.
 "I think for some reason his wife walked into the shot and he didn't see her because with that particular make of camera you could only see 70% of what was in the shot through the viewfinder", said Clarke.
 Annie Templeton was wearing a pale blue dress on the day in question, which was partially overexposed as white in another photo; she also had dark bobbed hair.
 It has been argued that, when using photo software to darken the image and straighten the horizon, the figure increasingly appears to be a regular person viewed from behind.
-Of its impact, Clarke said: "People will still be talking about it in another 50 years."
+Of it being widely renowned, Clarke said, "People will still be talking about it in another 50 years."